stats285/stats285.github.io/index.md

 **Massive Computational Experiments, Painlessly (MCEP)**
 For questions/concerns/bug reports, please contact [Hatef Monajemi](http://web.stanford.edu/~monajemi/) (@monajemi on GitHub) or [David Donoho](https://profiles.stanford.edu/david-donoho).
-This course meets Mondays 3:00-4:20 PM at [Thornt110](https://campus-map.stanford.edu/?srch=Thornt110)
+This course meets Mondays 3:00-4:20 PM at [Thornt110](https://campus-map.stanford.edu/?srch=Thornt110).
+If you are a guest speaker for this course, please read [travel section](#plan-your-visit) to plan your visit.
-.

 <!--
 ## [](#announcements)Announcements